earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral06-landsat-tifs-in-R.md

 Above, you use the `$` after `.tif` to tell `R` to look for files that end with .tif.
 This is a good start but there is one more condition that we'd like to meet.
 We only want the .tif files that are spectral bands.
-Notice that some of our files have text that includes "mask", flags, etc. Those are all additional layers that you don't need right now.
+Notice that some of your files have text that includes "mask", flags, etc. Those are all additional layers that you don't need right now.
 You just need the spectral data saved in bands 1_7.